JorgeVanco/AI-Scheduler/README.md

 An AI agent that can help you create your schedule of the day using your google calendar and google tasks.

+The AI agent will go through the events that you have planned for the day and the tasks you have in your google tasks.
+It will then create a schedule that contains all the events and some of the tasks added in the day.

+**Note:** This AI agent is an experimental tool and is not perfect.
+It may occasionally make mistakes in scheduling or fail to properly prioritize tasks.
+Always review the generated schedule and make adjustments as needed.
+The agent's effectiveness will improve with feedback and continued development.

 ## Installation Steps

 1. **Clone the Repository**